 Any object close to the camera appears larger.
 If you do not want to accentuate certain body parts in this way, make sure that they are not closer to the lens than the rest.
 Good posture can play a huge role in successful photography, so put your shoulders back and straighten yourself.
 Do not stand with dangling arms and straight legs; try bending them to give your pose to life.
 Bend your arms and move them slightly away from your body.
 This will accentuate your figure while holding your hands together will make it more massive.

 6. Show yourself in the best light

-Light is significant for good photography.
+Light is significant for good photography, so you need to pay attention to your business portrait lighting setup.
 If there is no flash, find a natural source of light that will illuminate the entire face rather than one side only.

 Compare lighting in different rooms.
 Try to stand with the light shining on you from behind, from above, and from the front to find what best works for you.
 Avoid light that throws harsh shadows on your face, as it will draw attention to imperfections and create unnatural dark spots in the image while accentuating wrinkles and other problem areas.
 If you want even light coverage of the entire face from forehead to cheeks and chin, try taking pictures on a cloudy day or using a softer light.

 7. Bonus tips